 Blain is a tiny borough located in the state of Pennsylvania.
 With a population of 228 people and just one neighborhood, Blain is the 1079th largest community in Pennsylvania.
-Blain has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+Blain has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Unlike some boroughs, Blain isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Blain are a mix of both white- and blue-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Blain is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Blain is a borough of sales and office workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Blain who work in office and administrative support (23.38%), sales jobs (20.13%), and teaching (8.44%).

 As is often the case in a small borough, Blain doesn't have a public transportation system that people use for their commute.

-The citizens of Blain are slightly less educated than the national average of 21.84% for the average city or town: 13.33% of adults in Blain have a bachelor's degree or advanced degree
+The percentage of adults in Blain with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.33% of adults in Blain have a bachelor's degree or advanced degree.

 The per capita income in Blain in 2022 was $31,868, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
 This equates to an annual income of $127,472 for a family of four.